codesplinta/URISanity/README.md

 in applications built on top of these frameworks is now [relatively simple](https://auth0.com/blog/securing-spa-with-trusted-types/); in some cases no application-level code changes are required._

-Before the advent of **Trusted Types** (specifically, in the days of Anugular 1.x), frontend web engineers used [this approach](https://stackoverflow.com/questions/15606751/angularjs-changes-urls-to-unsafe-in-extension-page) in sanitizing URIs for web applications and it was grossly inefficient and/or naive.
+Before the advent of **Trusted Types** (specifically, in the days of Angular 1.x), frontend web engineers used [this approach](https://stackoverflow.com/questions/15606751/angularjs-changes-urls-to-unsafe-in-extension-page) in sanitizing URIs for web applications and it was grossly inefficient and/or naive.
 This is also [another approach](https://github.com/angular/angular/blob/master/packages/core/src/sanitization/url_sanitizer.ts#L36) that still doesn't cater to a much braoder system for URI sanitization.
 Now, with **URISanity**, you have the broader systems needed for quality URI sanitization.

 ```js
 import URISanity from 'urisanity';